George Stone (outfielder): Baseball career

+Later life

 Stone entered the banking industry in Coleridge, Nebraska, and owned a Western League team in Lincoln, Nebraska in 1916.
 In 1940, he and his wife Pearl moved to Clinton, Iowa.
 Stone died of a heart attack in Clinton at the age of 68.
 The burial was at Coleridge Cemetery, in Coleridge, Nebraska.

 In 1970 he was inducted into The Des Moines Register's Iowa Sports Hall of Fame.